cockroachdb/docs/v19.2/foreign-key.md

 Foreign key constraints can be defined at the [table level](#table-level).
 However, if you only want the constraint to apply to a single column, it can be applied at the [column level](#column-level).

 {{site.data.alerts.callout_info}}
-You can also add the Foreign Key constraint to existing tables through [`ADD CONSTRAINT`](add-constraint.html#add-the-foreign-key-constraint-with-cascade).
+You can also add the `FOREIGN KEY` constraint to existing tables through [`ADD CONSTRAINT`](add-constraint.html#add-the-foreign-key-constraint-with-cascade).
 {{site.data.alerts.end}}

 ### Column level